 Success Criteria labels will be used as an indicator of the progress that has occurred throughout the course of the lesson.
 The labels need to be specific to the year group objective and the Success Criteria specific to each year group.
-The success criteria SHOULD NOT be generic but SHOULD NOT be generic but SHOULD BE differentiated and matched to the children's ability.
+The success criteria SHOULD NOT be generic but SHOULD BE differentiated and matched to the children's ability.